How to Move Columns in Excel?

 We can drag the column by using our traditional CUT, COPY – PASTE method as well.

-- Step 1: For this first, we need to select the column that required to swap, so I will select the column EMP ID here.
+- Step 1: For this first, we need to select the column that is required to swap, so I will select the column EMP ID here.

 - Step 2: Now press the shortcut key Ctr + X or right-click on the column and select CUT.

-- Step 3: After we cut the column now we need to select the column where we need to insert.
+- Step 3: After we cut the column now, we need to select the column where we need to insert it.
 In this example, I am selecting the first column.

 - Step 4: Now, I will right-click on the column and select “Insert Cut Cells.”

 - Step 5: As soon as you choose the option “Insert Cut Cell,” it will move the current column to the right, and the newly inserted column occupies the first column spot.

 - Step 6: Now select the Emp Name column and press Ctrl + X.

 - Now, select column B.

 - Right-click and choose “Insert Cut Cell.”

 - Step 9: Now, we have data organized in order.

 Like this, we can move columns in excel from one position to another to change the position and arrange the data in order.

-Note: the First option is a quite risky one because if you forget the option of holding the shift key you may lose the data.
-Though it will intimate you before replacing.
+Note: the First option is a quite risky one because if you forget the option of holding the shift key, you may lose the data.
+However, it will intimate you before replacing it.

 This has been a guide to Move Columns in Excel.
-Here we learn how to Move or drag Columns in Excel and swap columns by using the CUT & PASTE method along with practical examples and downloadable template.
+Here we learn how to Move or drag Columns in Excel and swap columns by using the CUT & PASTE method along with practical examples and downloadable templates.
 You may learn more about excel from the following articles –